 CPD/APC Credits: 30

-This one-day course tackles typical consultation issues through a worked example to illustrate potential pitfalls; it provides delegates with solid techniques to select the best dialogue mix and to deliver them to best practice standards
+This one-day course tackles consultation issues through a worked example to illustrate potential pitfalls; it provides delegates with solid techniques to select the best dialogue mix and to deliver them to best practice standards.

 Who is it for?

-Ideal for consultation professionals who have a good general understanding of public engagement & consultation or public policy and want to learn more about the organisation of a best practice consultation
+Ideal for consultation professionals who have a good general understanding of public engagement and consultation or public policy and want to learn more about best practice consultation.

-- To equip participants to develop and organise the full range of consultation dialogues, building upon the Institute’s experience of best practice.
+• To equip participants to develop and organise the full range of consultation dialogues, building upon tCI’s experience of best practice

-- To demonstrate effective ways to engage with citizens and stakeholder organisations during a contentious public consultation, using a fully-worked example of proposals affecting thousands of people and local communities.
+• To demonstrate effective ways to engage with citizens and stakeholder organisations during a contentious public consultation, using a fully-worked example of proposals affecting thousands of people and lo people and local communities